JordanMartinez/purescript-ecosystem-update/ecosystem-changes.md

 - `foldr1`

 This counts as a breaking change because data types that implemented `Foldable1` now need to update their instances to implement these two new functions as well.
 If you want to implement these quickly, consider using the default implementations: `foldl1Default` and `foldr1Default`.

+## `purescript-lcg`'s `lcgPerturb` changed its `Number` argument to a safer `Int` argument

+**Summary**:
+- Type signature was changed
+    - Before: `lcgPerturb :: Number -> Seed -> Seed`
+    - After: `lcgPerturb :: Int -> Seed -> Seed`
+- You might need to update your `Coarbitrary` instances if you use `purescript-quickcheck` to test your code

+One could pass a `Number` value that isn't a valid 32-bit integer, which might cause a runtime error to occur.
+The implementation of this function needs a `Number` value so that truncation doesn't occur.
+To support both goals, the implementation now converts the `Int` argument to a `Number` before it gets used internally.